-- a) . . . an individual's name, consisting of the individual's first name or first initial and last name, in combination with and linked to any one or more of the following data elements, when the data elements are not encrypted, redacted, or altered by any method or technology in such a manner that the data elements are unreadable: - (i) Social security number; - (ii) Driver's license number or state identification card number;
+- (a) . . . an individual's name, consisting of the individual's first name or first initial and last name, in combination with and linked to any one or more of the following data elements, when the data elements are not encrypted, redacted, or altered by any method or technology in such a manner that the data elements are unreadable: - (i) Social security number; - (ii) Driver's license number or state identification card number.

-&lt;sup>235See Ohio Rev. Code Ann. §§ 1354.01 to 1354.05; see generally supra § 27.04[6][H].
+$^{^{235}}See$ Ohio Rev. Code Ann. §§ 1354.01 to 1354.05; see generally supra § 27.04[6][H].
 A data breach means unauthorized access to and acquisition of computerized data that compromises the security or confidentiality of personal information or restricted information owned by or licensed to a covered entity and that causes, reasonably is believed to have caused, or reasonably is believed will cause a material risk of identity theft or other fraud to person or property.
 "Data breach" does not include either of the following:

-tion of both personal information and restricted information $^{238}$ ) and that reasonably conforms to an "industry
+tion of both personal information and restricted information238) and that reasonably conforms to an "industry

-- (b) "Personal information" does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records or any of the following media that are widely distributed: - Any news, editorial, or advertising statement published in any bona fide newspaper, journal, or magazine, or broadcast over radio or television; - Any gathering or furnishing of information or news by any bona fide reporter, correspondent, or news bureau to news media described in division (A)(7)(b)(i) of this section; - (iii) Any publication designed for and distributed to members of any bona fide association or charitable or fraternal nonprofit corporation; - (iv) Any type of media similar in nature to any item, entity, or activity identified in division (A)(7)(b)(i), (ii), or (iii) of this section.
+- (iii) Account number or credit or debit card number, in combination with and linked to any required security code, access code, or password that would permit access to an individual's financial account. - (b) "Personal information" does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records or any of the following media that are widely distributed: - (i) Any news, editorial, or advertising statement published in any bona fide newspaper, journal, or magazine, or broadcast over radio or television; - (ii) Any gathering or furnishing of information or news by any bona fide reporter, correspondent, or news bureau to news media described in division (A)(7)(b)(i) of this section; - (iii) Any publication designed for and distributed to members of any bona fide association or charitable or fraternal non-profit corporation; - (iv) Any type of media similar in nature to any item, entity, or activity identified in division (A)(7)(b)(i), (ii), or (iii) of this section.